 I agree with many of the arguments made here and I've changed my stance on this climb a bit.
-It is one of the few steep climbs around, lots of people love it.
+It is one of the few steep climbs around and lots of people seem to love it.
 People should climb it because it is fun, gymnastic, and pumpy.
 I do think it's a bit overhyped, as there are many other climbs around.

-Now specifically in response to Keith.
-I see your point with regards to fight club, though I would say FC is far superior in movement and how many holds were chipped?
-One really obvious and possibly the mono was enlarged to 1 1/2 fingers in my case.
-However, I disagree that most .13s are chipped or glued.
+Now specifically in response to Keith, I see your point with regards to Fight Club, though I would say FC is far superior in movement and how many holds were actually chipped?
+One for sure, possibly the mono as well.
+However, I disagree that most .13s are chipped or glued in the ORG.
 I think that is unfair, as most of the 13s are NOT chipped or glued.
-Also, the "headwall" to the right I referred was recently looked at by a visiting climber who had considered chipping holds, much to Peter Croft's chagrin.
+Peter Croft, Lonnie Kauk, and Tom Helvie have all adhered to strong anti-chipping stance and produced some of the harder routes in the gorge.
+Also, the "headwall" to the right of Aurora that I referred to was recently looked at by a visiting climber who had considered chipping holds, much to Peter Croft's and others' chagrin.
 Peter's route, Corona, is further right of the headwall immediately right of Aurora.
-Could it be the gorge's first 5.14?
+Could that headwall become the gorge's first 5.14?
 Or will it become another 5.13?
 We shall see.